cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 You want to set up a business where you sell plastic desk nameplates for dogs in high places.

 To make these nameplates you have two options:
 1. Get some real nice steel moulds made up (you can only do this once, ever).
-You are not allowed to touch these moulds, but you can point them out to your technician: they'll pour molten plastic into the moulds whenever you want to make a nameplate.
+These moulds are bolted to a shelf in your shop, and your technician can take a bucket of molten plastic over to them, and use them to cast nameplates.

 2. Send the dog's name to a 3D printing company and ask them to make you a nameplate on demand.